Intervention/docs/image/v4/basics/image-output.md

 > public EncodedImage::toDataUri(): string

-This method takes the already encoded image data and wraps it in an base64 encoded data uri scheme.
+This method takes the already encoded image data and wraps it in a base64 encoded data uri scheme.

 #### Example